d13g0s0uz4/hacktricks/windows/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.md

 Get-ItemProperty -Path 'Registry::HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon' -Name "Shell"
 ```

-{% hint style="info" %}
-If you can overwrite the registry value or the binary you will be able to escalate privileges.
+*If you can overwrite the registry value or the binary you will be able to escalate privileges.*
-{% endhint %}

 ### Policy Settings